henry-zwart/theory-complex-systems-assignment/README.md

 ```

 All figures will be saved to the `results/figures` directory.
 The compiled report is saved to `solutions.pdf`.

+This repository also has a GitHub Action configured to reproduce the results and associated report on any pushes to the main branch.
+The most recent copy of the solutions pdf can be found under the [GitHub Actions page](https://github.com/henry-zwart/theory-complex-systems-assignment/actions).

 ## License
 This report is licensed under the [MIT License](LICENSE.md).